agama-project/agama-project.github.io/docs/user/guides/self-update.md

 However, there are several parts of the system which cannot be updated by the
 self-update:

-- The boot loader on the medium, the used Linux kernel and the initramfs image
+- The boot loader on the medium, the used Linux kernel and the initramfs image.
 - The self-update process itself
 - The included packages on the Full installation medium (to install updated packages register your system)